johncipponeri/shittysweettea/README.md

 ### Applebee's 🍃

+<p style="text-align: center;">July 15th '24</p>

 > lacking in both sweetness and tea flavor it tastes like a vague memory, i imagine this is what the main character from memento thinks of when he thinks about sweet tea

-July 15th '24